Family law system

 - information about an online dispute resolution tool to help resolve your family law dispute, visit the amica website.

-- taking your case before a family law court, visit the Federal Circuit Court website or the Family Court of Australia websites.
-Cases that may go to a family law court include:
+- taking your case before a family law court, visit the Federal Circuit and Family Court of Australia website or the Family Court of Western Australia website.
+Specialist family law courts have jurisdiction to hear cases about matters including:

 - married couples intending to divorce